 - Inverness – Fort William: 66 miles

-Can you ride on the actual Hogwarts Express?
+Can you ride on the actual Hogwarts Express in Scotland?

 The Jacobite steam train runs journeys to Mallaig from Fort William and it is as close as you’re going to get to riding on the real Hogwarts Express although it’s not the same train used in the movies.
 The actual locomotive that pulls the coaches does sometimes change as well and the coaches are open rather than being enclosed like in the films.

 Regardless of it not being the exact one, it does travel through places seen in the movie like the Glenfinnan Viaduct.